 Jane brings an interest in socially and culturally sustainable development to the Board as well as a background in strategic communication.
-She has lived and worked across the Northern Territory for the past 25 years, including 10 years in senior government communication roles, then running a strategic communication consultancy, which she sold three years ago.
+She has lived and worked across the Northern Territory since 1994, including 10 years in senior government communication roles, then running a strategic communication consultancy, which she sold in 2015.
 She works part-time as a community engagement and social impact assessment practitioner with True North Strategic Communication.
-Jane is a PhD Candidate at the Northern Institute of Charles Darwin University, where she is researching models of social and cultural impact assessment of projects that would deliver socially, culturally, economically and ecologically sustainable ‘development of the North’.
+Jane was awarded her PhD from Charles Darwin University in 2021, after researching a model of social and cultural impact assessment that would deliver socially, culturally, economically and ecologically sustainable ‘development of the North’.
 She has qualifications in journalism, psychology, marketing and business administration and is a Graduate of the Australian Institute of Company Directors course.

 As a First Nations Elder of the oldest continuous surviving cultures on Earth, she brings with her a strong commitment to helping balance sustainable economic growth and the health and wellbeing of the land and environment.

 Jeff is trained as an ecologist and has over 30 years of professional experience in senior science, policy and land and water management positions in state and federal government and consultancy.
 In those roles Jeff has worked in field assessments, land use planning, threatened species management and policy and practice.
 Jeff chairs the NT division of the NT Environment Institute of Australia and New Zealand where he hopes to ensure that government policy is based on science, contemporary and practical.
 Jeff first came to Darwin in 1989 and came to stay for good in 2011.

 Steve is an Eastern Arrernte man born in Alice Springs.
 He is passionate about the pastoral industry where he has worked for over 45 years.
 He is currently the manager of Mistake Creek Station and Ooratippra Station and a member of the Northern Territory Pastoral Lands Board.